 Palliative care is a form of health care that primarily focuses on pain relief and management for patients who are ill.
 Also, palliative care is part of hospice care.
 It has coverage under Part A, if medically necessary.

-A Medicare Supplement will help cover the copayments and coinsurance Medicare leaves for you when receiving hospice care.
+Medicare Supplements will help cover the copayments and coinsurance Medicare leaves for you when receiving hospice care.
 Medigap plans can even cover the deductibles Medicare sets each year.